What to Know About Insuring Cargo Vans for Commercial Use

 There are only a handful of strong competitors providing reasonable insurance premiums for Cargo Vans and Sprinters hauling freight for hire.

 This niche has been overlooked by insurance firms due to the misconception that drivers face unique time constraints compared to other trucking types.
-This notion is unfounded, and fresh options are emerging via trucking brokers collaborating with these insurers.
+This notion is unfounded, and a fresh option has finally emerged.

-Progressive has been dominant for the past ten years nationwide, but other companies have recently emerged to test the waters and compete for this segment:
+While Progressive has been dominant for the past ten years nationwide there’s now real competition for this segment.

 Is a Cargo Van or Sprinter better for Commercial Use